Continuing Education Activity

 - Identify the etiology of Lesch Nyhan syndrome medical conditions and emergencies.

-- Outline the appropriate history, physical, and evaluation of Lesch Nyhan syndrome.
+- Outline the appropriate evaluation of Lesch Nyhan syndrome.

-- Review the treatment and management options available for Lesch Nyhan syndrome.
+- Review the management options available for Lesch Nyhan syndrome.

 - Describe interprofessional team strategies for improving care coordination and communication to advance Lesch Nyhan syndrome and improve outcomes.

-Lesch Nyhan syndrome is an inborn disorder caused by a deficiency of hypoxanthine-guanine phosphoribosyltransferase (HPRT) enzyme, an enzyme of purine salvage pathway.
+Lesch Nyhan syndrome is an inborn disorder caused by a deficiency of hypoxanthine-guanine phosphoribosyltransferase (HPRT) enzyme, an enzyme of the purine salvage pathway.
 The enzyme is responsible for recycling purines by converting guanine and hypoxanthine into guanosine monophosphate and inosine monophosphate, respectively.
-Lack of the enzyme causes an increase in guanine and hypoxanthine, which eventually gets converted into uric acid.
+Lack of the enzyme causes an increase in guanine and hypoxanthine, which eventually is converted into uric acid.
 HPRT deficiency results in a spectrum of clinical presentations depending on the severity of enzyme deficiency.
-Lesch Nyhan, with an enzyme activity of less than 1.5%, falls towards the severe end of the spectrum.
+With an enzyme activity of less than 1.5%, Lesch Nyhan falls towards the severe end of the spectrum.
 The characteristics defining the disease are hyperuricemia, neurodevelopmental abnormalities with global developmental delay, involuntary movements, and self-injurious behavior.
-Other less severe variants include HPRT related hyperuricemia, also known as Keeley–Seegmiller syndrome (enzyme activity 8% to 60%, and only hyperuricemia related symptoms) and hyperuricemia with neurological disability (enzyme activity 1.5% to 2% with hyperuricemia symptoms and neurological symptoms like dystonia, choreoathetosis, spasticity, intellectual disability).
+Other less severe variants include HPRT related hyperuricemia, also known as Keeley–Seegmiller syndrome (enzyme activity 8% to 60%, and only hyperuricemia related symptoms), and hyperuricemia with neurological disability (enzyme activity 1.5 to 2% with hyperuricemia symptoms and neurological symptoms like dystonia, choreoathetosis, spasticity, intellectual disability).

 The estimated prevalence of Lesch Nyhan syndrome is between 1:235,000 and 1:380,000.
 Studies show that it occurs in relatively equal frequencies in all populations.
-Although it is an X-linked disorder manifesting mostly in males, few cases of females with Lesch Nyhan syndrome have been reported.
+Although it is an X-linked disorder manifesting mostly in males, a few females with Lesch Nyhan syndrome have been reported.